laforge49/asynchronous-entities/README.md

 entities and the next request for the entity can be read.

 Entries in the persistent map of an entity may have the following entry keys and values:

-* :NAME, The name of the entity.
+* [:NAME, The name of the entity.]
   (When a name is converted to a keyword, illegal characters like space are encoded.)
-* :CHILDVECTORS, A persistent map whose values are vectors holding the keys of various children.
+* [:CHILDVECTORS, A persistent map whose values are vectors holding the keys of various children.]
-* :PARENTVECTORS, A persistent map whose values are vectors of the keys of various parents.
+* [:PARENTVECTORS, A persistent map whose values are vectors of the keys of various parents.]

 ## Contexts

-A context is an entity with a map entry in its persistent map with a key of :ENTITIES and whose value is a persistent map of entities.
+A context is a specialized entity in which other entities are embedded.

+Entries in the persistent map of a context may have the following entry keys and values:

+* [:NAME, The name of the context.]
+* [:ENTITIES, A persistent map of entities.]
   (A persistent map rather than an ordered set is used here for scaling considerations.)

-A context is not a child of another entity.
+A context is not a child of another entity, nor is it a parent.

 When a parent/child relation is broken and the child only has one parent, then the child is removed from the context of which it is a member,